What is Environmental Science?

 Core and Affiliate Faculty and Staff

 Please contact the Environmental Science Faculty Coordinator if you have any questions, concerns or ideas about the Environmental Science major.
-To declare the Environmental Science major, please contact the CUSP office.
+To declare the Environmental Science major, please contact the First Year and Pre-major Program.

 Career opportunities for Environmental Science students include management, planning, advocacy, communications, and policy making related to natural science research, environmental protection, and sustainable development.